mfreiholz/mfreiholz.github.io/content/posts/ts3video-release-0-6.md

 tags = ["ts3video", "release"]
 +++

 Yesterday I _tried_ to release version 0.6, which was a disaster in my opinion.
-Unfortunately a few users had problems and that’s why I decided to rollback to 0.5 within an hour of release before too many of you upgraded.
-I never felt really good about this release because I didn’t invest enough time in testing it and I pushed myself too much to release the update as quickly as possible.
+Unfortunately a few users had problems and that’s why I decided to rollback to 0.5 within an hour of release before too many of you upgraded.<!--more-->

+I never felt really
+good about this release because I didn’t invest enough time in testing it and I pushed myself too much to release the update as quickly as possible.
 That’s not what I want for my hobby projects.
 I love to take my time to deliver software